Mostafa-Kandeel/Nginx-and-Node.js-API-Setup/README.md

 # Nginx and Node.js API Setup

-This project provides a step-by-step guide to set up an Nginx web server, a simple Node.js API, a reverse proxy, load balancing, caching, and rate limiting on a Linux system (Ubuntu/Debian).
+This project provides a step-by-step guide to set up an Nginx web server, a simple Node.js API, a reverse proxy, load balancing, caching, rate limiting, and SSL/TLS certificate configuration on a Linux system (Ubuntu/Debian).

 ## Table of Contents
 - [Prerequisites](#prerequisites)